Rat (newspaper): Takeover of Rat: Women's LibeRATion

-"Hot Rats" ended soon after the takeover by W.I.T.C.H. — Women's International Terrorist Conspiracy from Hell — and its sister groups turned RAT into Women's LibeRATion.
+A takeover by W.I.T.C.H. — Women's International Terrorist Conspiracy from Hell — and its sister groups turned RAT into Women's LibeRATion.
+Robin Morgan led that women's takeover of Rat in 1970, making a decisive break from what she described as the "male Left", and listed the reasons for her break in the first women's issue of the paper, in her essay titled "Goodbye to All That".
+The essay gained notoriety in the press for naming specific sexist men and institutions in the Left.
 With a new staff of politically charged women, this newspaper was one of the first second wave feminist newspapers in the United States.
-The collective of women involved with the takeover is listed as Jill Boskey, Jane Alpert, Larelei B., Ruth Beller, Pam Booth, Valerie Bouvier, Naomi Glauberman, Carol Grosberg, Sharon Krebs, Robin Morgan, Jayce Pelcha, Daria Price, Judy Robinson, Miriam Rosen, Barbara Rothkrug, Judy Russell, Lisa Schneider, Martha Shelley, Brenda Smiley, Christine Sweet, Judy Walenta, and Cathy Werner, and Sue Simensky (who is also credited with cover art for the newspaper).
+The collective of women involved with the takeover is listed as including Robin Morgan, Jill Boskey, Jane Alpert, Larelei B., Ruth Beller, Pam Booth, Valerie Bouvier, Naomi Glauberman, Carol Grosberg, Sharon Krebs, Jayce Pelcha, Daria Price, Judy Robinson, Miriam Rosen, Barbara Rothkrug, Judy Russell, Lisa Schneider, Martha Shelley, Brenda Smiley, Christine Sweet, Judy Walenta, Cathy Werner, and Sue Simensky (who is also credited with cover art for the newspaper.)
 A few male staff also stayed after the takeover to help briefly with production until they were asked to leave.

 It is noteworthy that the percentage of the paper devoted to reporting would-be revolutionaries' warfare with the state actually increased following the women's takeover, as did a tendency toward hard-left politics and Maoist graphics.
-The fiery Women's LibeRATion was a far cry from the safely upward-mobile feminism associated with the National Organization for Women and Ms. magazine a few years later.
+The fiery Women's LibeRATion was a far cry from the upwardly-mobile feminism associated with the National Organization for Women and Ms. magazine a few years later.
 Issues of workplace discrimination and sexual harassment were already a major concern, however.
 A poem about office work by Marge Piercy, Metamorphosis into Bureaucrat, appeared in the women's Rat of March 7, 1970, containing the lines "Swollen, heavy, rectangular/ I am about to be delivered / of a baby /zerox machine."
 Other articles featured reprints of material about the Young Lords Party, as well as coverage of the Young Lords takeover of Lincoln Hospital.

+After the women's takeover, Rat covered the 1971 Fifth Street Women's Building Takeover and other feminists protests around the world.